How To Personalize The Candidate Experience

 Gather the right data

 The key to personalization is data.
 Without a solid understanding of who you are talking to, it is going to be tricky to tell them what they want to know.
-We recommend moving from a careers site to a ‘candidate portal’ – a place where people want to sign up to your ‘talent community’, can create an account, and enjoy a logged in experience that uses information about the visitor to deliver personalized content, job recommendations and inspiring stories about your employer brand.
+We recommend moving from a careers site to a ‘talent portal’ – a place where people want to sign up to your ‘talent community’, can create an account, and enjoy a logged in experience that uses information about the visitor to deliver personalized content, job recommendations, and inspiring stories about your employer brand.

 Meanwhile, a skills-based approach to job descriptions – breaking down jobs into the skills needed and the work to be done – will help you make those tailored matches between candidates and roles.